kvizillon/firefly-iii-SAMLRemoteUserGuard/README.md

     # Whether to automatically create users if they don't exist
     SAML_AUTO_CREATE_USERS=false

+    # Specify which tenant to use when multiple tenants exist.
+    SAML2_ACTIVE_TENANT=default

 #### 8. Modify `config/saml2.php`

 Add the `'routesMiddleware'` key (if not already present) and set it to `['web']`: